renato0307/learning-go/it1-api-unit-tests-with-mocks.md

 }
 ```

-Let me highlight the changes:
+Let me highlight the changes (check the image below):

 1. The `SetRouterGroup` methods gets receives the interface for the library
 package